eclipse-threadx/threadx/README.md

 ### Building and using the library

 Instruction for building the ThreadX as static library using Arm GNU Toolchain and CMake.
-If you are using toolchain and IDE from semiconductor, you might follow its own instructions to use Azure RTOS components as explained in the [Getting Started](#getting-started) section.
+If you are using toolchain and IDE from semiconductor, you might follow its own instructions to use ThreadX RTOS components as explained in the [Getting Started](#getting-started) section.

 1. Install the following tools: